Impalement: Transversal impalement

 Within the Holy Roman Empire, in article 131 of the 1532 Constitutio Criminalis Carolina, the following punishment was stated for women found guilty of infanticide.
 Generally, they should be drowned, but the law code allowed for, in particularly severe cases, that the old punishment could be implemented.
 That is, the woman would be buried alive, and then a stake would be driven through her heart.
 Similarly, burial alive, combined with transversal impalement is attested as an early execution method for people found guilty of adultery.
 The 1348 statutes of Zwickau allowed punishment of an adulterous couple in the following way: They were to be placed on top of each other in a grave, with a layer of thorns between them.
 Then, a single stake was to be hammered through them.
-A similar punishment by impalement for a proven male adulterer is mentioned in a 13th-century ordinance for Bohemian mining town Jihlava (then and German Iglau), whereas in a 1340 Vienna statute, the husband of a woman caught in flagrante in adultery could, if he wished to, demand that his wife and her lover be impaled, or alternatively demand a monetary restitution.
+A similar punishment by impalement for a proven male adulterer is mentioned in a 13th-century ordinance for Moravian mining city Jihlava (then and German Iglau), whereas in a 1340 Vienna statute, the husband of a woman caught in flagrante in adultery could, if he wished to, demand that his wife and her lover be impaled, or alternatively demand a monetary restitution.
 Occasionally, women found guilty of witchcraft have been condemned to be impaled.
 In 1587 Kiel, 101-year-old Sunde Bohlen was, on being condemned as a witch, buried alive, and afterwards had a stake driven through her heart.

 Rapists of virgins and children are also attested to have been buried alive, with a stake driven through them.
 In one such judicial tradition, the rapist was to be placed in an open grave, and the rape victim was ordered to make the three first strokes on the stake herself; the executioners then finishing the impalement procedure.
 Serving as an example of the fate of a child molester, in August 1465 in Zurich, Switzerland, Ulrich Moser was condemned to be impaled, for having sexually violated six girls between the ages four and nine.
 His clothes were taken off, and he was placed on his back.
 His arms and legs were stretched out, each secured to a pole.
 Then a stake was driven through his navel down into the ground.
 Thereafter, people left him to die.